A generalization of Schur-Weyl duality with applications in quantum estimation

 So we assume the noise in the channel is described by a random unitary in the form of $V\otimes \mathbb{I}_{\mathcal{H}}$ where $V\in\text{U}(2)$ and it acts on $\mathbb{C}^{2}$ and $\mathbb{I}_{\mathcal{H}}$ is the identity operator acting on $\mathcal{H}$.
 In the case of a single system sent through the channel ($n=1$), it is clear that any information encoded in the subsystem $\mathcal{H}$ is preserved under this type of noise.
 Consider the case of many systems sent through the channel ($n>1$).
 The question is what are the set of all states of the $n$ systems which are invariant under this type of noise.
 In other words, what is the set of all states which commute with $\textbf{Q}(\text{U}(2)\otimes \mathbb{I}_{\mathcal{H}})$?
 Clearly, in this case, the usual form of Schr-Weyl duality does not apply.
 But one can use the generalization of Schur-duality we presented in the previous section to find these density operators.

 To see this, first note that the group of unitaries $G\equiv\{V\otimes \mathbb{I}_{\mathcal{H}}:V\in\text{U}(2)\}$ is the gauge group of the algebra $ \mathbb{I}_{2}\otimes \text{End}(\mathcal{H})$ where $\mathbb{I}_{2}$ is the identity operator on $\mathbb{C}^{2}$.
-Then corollary \ref{cor-gauge-com} (which is indeed another version of theorem \ref{cor-pairs}) gives the characterization of all operators which commutes with $\textbf{Q}(G)$: That is basically the set of all operators in $\text{Alg}\{\textbf{P}(\mathcal{S}_{n}), \left(\mathbb{I}_{2}\otimes \text{End}(\mathcal{H})\right)^{\otimes n}\}$.
-So the set of all density operators in this algebra is exactly the set of all states which remains unaffected under this type of noise.
+Then corollary \ref{cor-gauge-com} (which is indeed another version of theorem \ref{cor-pairs}) gives the characterization of all operators which commute with $\textbf{Q}(G)$: These are the set of all operators in $\text{Alg}\{\textbf{P}(\mathcal{S}_{n}), \left(\mathbb{I}_{2}\otimes \text{End}(\mathcal{H})\right)^{\otimes n}\}$.
+So the set of all density operators in this algebra is exactly the set of all states which remain unaffected under this type of noise.